technomancy/paredit-screencast/outline.markdown

     TODO: example

-If you're inside a list and want to merge it with its parent, use M-s.
+If you're inside a list and want to merge it with its parent, use M-s to splice.

     TODO: example

 Of course we can't neglect to mention the imaginatively named "barf" and "slurp" commands.

-## Splitting and Joining
+    TODO: finish

     TODO: example

-This is pretty straightforward; just use M-S-s and M-S-j to split and join expressions.
+This is pretty straightforward; just use M-S-s and M-S-j to split and join lists.

-## Other Languages
+## 5. Other Languages

     [TODO: example]

 While paredit-mode was designed to work with Lisp languages, it can be used in others as well.
-In Ruby it works pretty well, although it does not consider do/end to be matching elements.
+In Ruby it works pretty well, although it does not consider do/end to be matching elements, and it only matches double-quotes.
 For Javascript and other languages based on cc-mode, there are a few hiccups, but it can be made to work.

-## Installation and Enabling
+## 6. Installation and Enabling

 If you use the Emacs Starter Kit, you've got Paredit already installed.
 Otherwise hit up the Emacs Lisp Package Archive, or ELPA